PostHog/posthog.com/contents/docs/cdp/destinations/airtable.md

 ## Configuring PostHog’s Airtable destination

-With these details gathered:
+You should have these details now:

 - Access token
 - Base ID
 - Table name
 - Field names

-we’re ready to set up the Airtable destination.
+With them, we’re ready to set up the Airtable destination.

 1. In PostHog, click the "[Data pipeline](https://us.posthog.com/pipeline/overview)" tab in the left sidebar.
 2. Click the 'Destinations' tab.